jmongeon08/jmongeon08.github.io/README.md

 Hello!
 I'm Joël Mongeon, a PhD Researcher in the Department of Bioresource Engineering at McGill University, working in the **Sustainable Agrifood Systems Engineering Lab (SASEL) Lab**.

 My core research centers around **supply chain optimization under network uncertainties** in global and local value chains.
-I focus on developing computational and mathematical models to enhance the resilience, sustainability and efficiency of logistical systems.

-My research lies at the intersection between operations research, system dynamics, and machine learning, with a core focus on developing self-adaptive and robust decision-making models for sustainable and resilient value chains.
+I focus on developing computational and mathematical models to enhance the resilience, sustainability and efficiency of trade systems via complex emergent insights.
+My research lies at the intersection between operations research, system dynamics, machine learning, and complexity science with a core focus on developing self-adaptive and robust decision-making models for sustainable and resilient value chain design.

 I develop quantitative and computation models that integrate uncertainty, real-world constraints, and causal relationship.
 Some of my most recent models that I am developing include the following:
-- **Sustainability-Resilience Quantification:** Leveraging graph theory and network analysis, hybrid LCA models to simultaneously model, compute and optimize the inherent sustainability-resilience trade-off of value chain operations across different value chain resilience stages.
+- **Sustainability-Resilience Quantification:** Leveraging graph theory and network analysis, hybrid LCA models and Markov chains to simultaneously model, compute and optimize the inherent sustainability-resilience trade-off of value chain operations across different value chain resilience stages.
 - **Stochastic Modeling & System Dynamics:** Employing probabilistic models (e.g., Bayesian Networks, Monte Carlo Sampling, and Agent-Based Modeling) within system dynamic models to simulate the cascading effects of disruptive events on value chains.
 - **Prospective Network Topological Analysis:** Utilizing hypergraph theory and geospatial analysis to assess the impact of radical value chain topological shifts (e.g., proectionist trade policies) on value chain performance and resource competition.
 - **Value Chain Modeling and Optimization:** Leveraging insights from neural networks, multiobjective optimization, and time-series models to simulate and optimize value chain operations across multiple dynamic real-world constraints and performance objectives.